davidg7188/github-notes/README.md

 ### Github:
  **Git** and **Github** are _NOT_ the same.
 Github is a website/webservice where you can use **git** itself on projects.
 ### Repo:
- Also mean repository, in other words its a project full of files.
-This is where everyhthing gets done.
+ Also means repository, in other words its a project full of files.
+This is where everything gets done.
 ### Commit:
  It's a save button.
 You can name each commit you make and in the end you can see the history of every commit.
 Commit hash is a very large number given to each commit, an identifier.